xebiarohan/Reactiveprogramming/README.md

 	.subscribe(x-> System.out.println(x));   // [[1, 2], [3, 4]]
 ```

-Here we defined buffer equal to 2.
+Here we defined buffer size as 2.
 So it keeps adding values in buffer and only emit when it reached the buffer size.

 In case of buffer duration, publisher publishes values in every specified time duration
 ```java